MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 If only split apks are available (`apkm` or `xapk` files), a tool like [AntiSplit M](https://github.com/AbdurazaaqMohammed/AntiSplit-M) can convert an `apkm`/`xapk` of your device architecture to a regular `apk` for use with Morphe Manager.

+## 24. I found a random website that offers YouTube APK's patched with Morphe.
+Is this safe to use?

+What you found is a "pre-patched" apk that was patched by someone else.

+Since there's no way to know if the APK was maliciously altered by someone else, for the safety of your device and your online accounts **you should not use pre-patched APKs**.

+The official and only safe way to use Morphe is to patch yourself on your phone using the [Android Morphe app](https://morphe.software) or to patch using your computer and [Morphe CLI](https://github.com/MorpheApp/morphe-cli/tree/main/docs).

 ## 30. Where to get microG GmsCore?

 If microG is required for your patched app, you will be directed to the correct [microG download page](https://morphe.software/microg) upon opening the app.